Nature-Wired/nature-backers-sponsor-agent/README.md

 7. Funding allocation logic is calculated from voting outcomes.
 8. AI Sponsor Agent generates a post-event sponsor report.

+### Guardian Project Data

+For this Week 2 prototype, the example sustainability projects may be curated sample projects unless real Guardian Indexer project records are available for the demo.

+The intended Guardian integration is for the Sponsor Agent to query Guardian Indexer APIs or Guardian-aligned metadata to retrieve verified project attributes such as:

+- project name
+- project ID, if available
+- policy ID or methodology, if available
+- location
+- project category
+- SDG alignment
+- verification or token status
+- registry/source reference, if available

+The sample projects in this README are used to demonstrate the sponsor workflow and project ballot experience.
+They should not be interpreted as live Guardian-verified projects unless Guardian project records are explicitly linked.

 ## Example Sustainability Projects

+The following are sample projects used to demonstrate the campaign ballot experience.
+They may be replaced with live Guardian Indexer project records if available for the demo.

 ### Bay Watershed Restoration Initiative